 - 2.2 The Council set a balanced revenue budget for 2020/21 at its meeting on 26th February 2020.
-The Council's past record indicated that there was a reasonable level of assurance that performance would be in line with budget, subject to normal operating risks such as: - failure to contain expenditure within agreed budgets - failure to deliver planned savings - shortfall in fees and charges against budgeted income - failure of commercial initiatives (eg property investment, income generating activities in parks) - costs of litigation. - 2.3 Since then, the position has changed completely.
-As a result of the Covid-19 pandemic, the Council has: - incurred substantial additional expenditure, in particular as a result of accommodating homeless people and establishing a community hub - suffered a reduction in Council Tax and Business Tax receipts - lost substantial income in areas such as parking.
+The position has changed completely since then as a result of the Covid-19 pandemic.
+The Council has: - incurred substantial additional expenditure, in particular as a result of accommodating homeless people and establishing a community hub - suffered a reduction in Council Tax and Business Tax receipts - lost substantial income in areas such as parking.